SupeRuier/awesome-active-learning/subfields/AL_applications.md

 ### Medical Image Classification / Image Annotation

+- [Fine-tuning Convolutional Neural Networks for Biomedical Image Analysis: Actively and Incrementally [CVPR, 2017]](http://openaccess.thecvf.com/content_cvpr_2017/html/Zhou_Fine-Tuning_Convolutional_Neural_CVPR_2017_paper.html):
+  The CNN is fine-tuned in each active learning iteration **incrementally**.
+  Assume that each candidate (predefined) takes one of possible labels Y.
+  This assumption might make it more difficult to generalize.
 - [Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification [2020]](https://arxiv.org/pdf/2009.05436.pdf): Multi-label classification network (MSML) is proposed, and a human-machine interaction is exploited to confirm the final annotations that are used to fine-tune MSML with progressively labeled data.
 Still pool based.
 - [An Adaptive Low-Rank Modeling-Based Active Learning Method for Medical Image Annotation [2020, IRBM]](https://www.sciencedirect.com/science/article/pii/S1959031820301056): Medical images: the intrinsic presence of noise in medical images, the large number of images, and the variety of imaging modalities.
 Low-rank modeling-based multi-label active learning (LRMMAL) method.
 - A Transfer Learning Based Active Learning Framework for Brain Tumor Classification [2020]